lazcanoluca/evm_mlir/README.md

 ### Running with a debugger

+> [!NOTE]
+> This may not be up-to-date since contracts are no longer compiled into an executable.

 Once we have the executable, we can run it with a debugger (here we use `lldb`, but you can use others).
 To run with `lldb`, use `lldb <name>`.

 To run until we reach our main function, we can use: